Reproductive toxicity: Cadmium

 Cadmium is a heavy metal used in jewelry making, electronics, welding and galvanizing steel.
 The human route of exposure is primarily inhalational or oral; environmental exposure among the non-occupationally exposed can occur due to exposure to cigarette smoking.
 The oral route of exposure can occur due to ingesting plants and shellfish that have taken up cadmium from water and soil.
 Exposure to cadmium results in adverse male fertility in terms of decreased spermatogenesis, semen quality, sperm motility and impaired hormonal synthesis.
 Likewise, exposure to cadmium impairs female fertility in terms of menstrual cycle regularity and reproductive hormonal balance.
-Cadmium exposure can negatively impact fetal development throughout the gestation as well as ovulation and implantation.
+Cadmium exposure can negatively affect fetal development throughout the gestation as well as ovulation and implantation.